How to use the Attendance module

 Archiving an attendance category

 How to turn the weekly attendance record on or off

 Note about adding service data

-Continue adding all your groups (metrics), clicking Save for each one.
-Note that a group Status must be Active in order to record service attendance data.
-You can set a group Inactive at any time in the future if you no longer wish to record service attendance data for that group, without needing to delete the group and losing all your historical group data data.
+Continue adding all your groups, clicking Save for each one.
+Note that a Group's Status must be Active in order to record service attendance data.
+You can set a group Inactive at any time in the future if you no longer wish to record service attendance data for that group, which will hide the inactive group from the list when adding service attendance data without needing to delete the group and losing the historical group data.

-You can return to this category view at any time in the future add, edit or delete groups - use the action cog on the right hand side of the group in the list.
+You can return to the Category "View" page at any time in the future Add, Edit or Delete groups - notice the cog action menu on the right hand side of each group in the list.

-Having created categories and groups, you are now ready to begin recording weekly service attendance data, explained in the next section.
+Having created Categories and Groups, you are now ready to begin recording weekly service attendance data, explained in the next section.